masa08/flutter_with_ddd/PITCHME.md

 +++

-- Costly to design
+- It consumes time and energy to design
-- DDD(= OOP) knowledge required
+- DDD(= OOP) knowledge is required

 ---